Preventing Behavioral Problems in Singleton Puppies

-When we look at a female dog's phenotype we'll notice physical traits meant for her to accommodate large litters of puppies.
+When we look at a female dog's phenotype, we'll notice physical traits meant for her to accommodate large litters of puppies.
 Just count how many milk stations nature has gifted her with.
 Female dogs have on average a total of 8 to 10 nipples divided in two rows.
-A mother dog's uterus is generally large enough to accommodate several puppies, so when only one puppy occupies the space, there is belief that it tends to become larger than the the average puppy.
-Some vets debate this discussing that singleton pups are not necessarily larger, stronger or smarter than puppies born in an average litter.
+A mother dog's uterus is generally large enough to accommodate several puppies, so when only one puppy occupies the space, there is belief that it tends to become larger than the average puppy.
+Some vets debate this, discussing that singleton pups are not necessarily larger, stronger, or smarter than puppies born in an average litter.

 Even once the puppy is delivered, several other problems may set in.
 If mother dog doesn't start labor due to a lack of hormones, this may interfere with the mother dog's maternal instincts, especially if this is her first time giving birth.
-If she went through a C-section she may also be groggy and not recognize the pup as hers, which may cause the pup to be rejected.
-The puppy though needs the important "colostrum" a special milk only available for a limited time, and the sole act of nursing may be helpful to trigger the release of oxytocin hormones which can help trigger some mothering instinct.
+If she went through a C-section, she may also be groggy and not recognize the pup as hers, which may cause the pup to be rejected.
+The puppy needs the important colostrum, a special milk only available for a limited time, and the sole act of nursing may be helpful to trigger the release ofoxytocin hormones which can help trigger some mothering instinct.

 Because the singleton puppy is alone, he cannot huddle with the other puppies to keep warm.
 Newborn puppies are unable to regulate their body temperatures, so it's important that they stay warm for at least the first couple of weeks.
-Yes, mom can be a wonderful source of heat, but she'll sometimes have to eat and use the bathroom, and if mother dog is unwilling to cater to the pup artificial means will have to be used.
+Yes, mom can be a wonderful source of heat, but she'll sometimes have to eat and use the bathroom.
+If mother dog is unwilling to cater to the pup, artificial means will have to be used.
 A heating unit can be beneficial, but some breeders find that a stuffed animal stuffed with a warm pack may better mimic a sibling.

 A Snuggle Puppie favorite, this lovable brown mutt will always be there to reassure and comfort your pet.
 Snuggle Pet Products Company is a manufacturer of "Soul Satisfying Pet Products".
 Since 1997 we have been making a difference for stressed out animals all over the world with our now famous Snuggle Puppies and Snuggle Kitties.
 With a real feel "pulsing" heart beat and warmer packs they are sure to make a difference for your pet too.

 As seen, a lot can go on in the lives of singletons, so it's not surprising that they may be prone to developing behavioral issue.
-Following are some steps breeders and new owners can take to help these puppies bloom.
+The following are some steps breeders and new owners can take to help these puppies bloom.

 Issues with Tactile Stimulation